Want to play PC VR content on your Oculus Quest or Oculus Quest 2? Here’s everything you need and how to do it.

 There’s two ways to do this.
 First and foremost, there’s Facebook’s official method called Oculus Link, which uses a USB cable.
 However, there’s also a more advanced, unofficial wireless option that uses a Quest app called Virtual Desktop.

-We’ve included instructions for both below, focusing primarily on the official method — you can find the Virtual Desktop guide at the very bottom.
+We’ve included instructions for both below, focusing primarily on the official method.

 All of these steps should work with the Oculus Quest 2 and the original Oculus Quest — the setup process remains the same for both headsets.